 Shin is a shy and sensitive university freshman who never had any close friends.
-During a class project, he is acquainted with Bright and Ter, forming a friendship with them despite their very different personalities.
+During a class project, he is acquainted with Bright and Ter, befriending them despite their very different personalities.
 While Bright is very cheeky and sociable, Ter is more serious and studious.
 Shin enjoys their company and spends a lot of time with them, working on their project together.

 Keng takes a strong interest in the young university student, mentoring him with class assignments.
 Shin is shy and flustered around Keng, which only encourages him to be more assertive with his advances.
 As Keng and Shin spend time together, Bright and Ter notice their friend's absence from the group meetings.
 They observe that Keng has been monopolizing a lot of Shin's time lately.

 Keng is part of the photography club and introduces Shin to his circle of friends.
-Among them is Man, a suspicious student who takes an immediate dislike to Shin upon meeting him.
+Among them is Man, a suspicious student who immediately dislikes Shin upon meeting him.
 It turns out Man has a massive crush on Keng, but was rejected by his friend after a failed love confession.
-Although Keng insists that he isn’t interested in guys, Man remains convinced that his friend is in the closet.
-His suspicions become stronger after witnessing Keng’s intimate interactions with Shin.
+Although Keng insists that he isn't interested in guys, Man remains convinced that his friend is in the closet.
+His suspicions become stronger after witnessing Keng's intimate interactions with Shin.